Trials of Paul Manafort: Sentencing

-Potential presidential pardon
+Presidential pardon

 When White House Press Secretary Sarah Huckabee Sanders was asked at a press conference on August 22, 2018, whether Trump might pardon Manafort, she told reporters, "I am not aware of any conversations regarding that at all."
 During an interview with Fox & Friends the same day, Trump did not deny the possibility, saying only that he had "great respect" for the legal challenges that Manafort was facing.
-On August 23, Trump's personal lawyer Rudy Giuliani told The Washington Post that Trump had asked in June about the possibility of pardoning Manafort and that the President's lawyers had advised him against the use of a pardon before Mueller's investigation had ended.
+On August 23, Trump's personal lawyer Rudy Giuliani told The Washington Post that Trump had asked in June about the possibility of pardoning Manafort and that the president's lawyers had advised him against the use of a pardon before Mueller's investigation had ended.
 Later the same day Giuliani told Fox News that the discussion in June had been about pardons in general and that Manafort's name had not been mentioned.

 In November 2018, after Mueller's office said Manafort had violated the terms of his plea deal, Trump publicly hinted that he might pardon Manafort.
 Congressman Jerrold Nadler, the incoming chair of the House Judiciary Committee, opined that "dangling a pardon in front of Manafort" could lead to charges of obstruction of justice.

+In December 2020, Trump pardoned Manafort.
+Trump did not pardon Manafort's deputy, Rick Gates, who was sentenced in the previous year to 45 days in prison but extensively cooperated with prosecutors.